openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 ## Proposal

-1. Merge all CSI driver operators listed above into a single repository, github.com/openshift/csi-operator, together with the shared CSI driver operator library (i.e. move it from library-go to this repository).
+1. Merge all CSI driver operators listed above into a single repository, github.com/openshift/csi-operator.
 This will be a gradual process over several OCP releases - we will move few operators at a time.
-1. Until all CSI driver operators are merged into the common repository, update them in their existing repos to vendor the shared library from github.com/openshift/csi-operator instead of library-go, so we can fix bugs only on a single place.
-Remove all CSI controllers from library-go, if possible.
+1. After all operators are merged into csi-operator, move CSI controllers from library-go to the csi-operator. _We may do it earlier, if we need a bigger refactoring of the controllers, but we don't plan it right now._
 1. When merging the operators, share even more code between them.
 For example, the AWS EBS and GCP PD operators are almost identical, so they can share the same code.
 Individual operators will still have enough flexibility to run extra library-go style controllers, e.g. to install a separate Deployment for a webhook, sync Secret from a different namespace or change the Secret format to be usable by a CSI driver.
 1. We do not want to disrupt CI / nightlies.
-There are two options listed in "Building and shipping the operators" section how to switch from old to new images.
-In both cases, we will need to coordinate with ART a lot.
+See "Building and shipping the operators" section how, otgether with ART team, we plan to switch building of the images from the old repository to openshift/csi-operator.

 We want to keep existing behavior of the CSI driver operators as much as possible: